hrbrmstr/irced/README.md

 If you're looking to host your own IRC server, I've found [`ngircd`](https://ngircd.barton.de) to be compact and easy to install/administer.

-The API is no doubt going to radically change to support the TODOs below.
-If you have any feature/API requests, please file an issue.
+The API is is not set in stone as of yet so if you have any feature/API requests, please file an issue.

-The package is titled as it is b/c if you send too many automated messages to an IRC channel with others in said channel this is what the'll become.

 Many thanks to @jeroenooms for his anticonf pattern/source.